satyamkurum/my-lora-gpt2-app/README.md

-# LoRA Fine-Tuned GPT-2: Quotes, Poems & Conversations Generator
+# LoRA Fine-Tuned GPT : Quotes, Poems & Conversations Generator

 This project fine-tunes OpenAI’s GPT-2 using the [LoRA (Low-Rank Adaptation)](https://arxiv.org/abs/2106.09685) technique on a curated dataset of: